jarbus/jarbus.github.io/content/blog/to-the-students.md

 * Hold yourself and those around you to a realistic but high standard.
 A community aspiring to excellence can flourish; but those who see themselves part of a sinking ship are destined to drown.

+* **Each lab should have at least one student who is friendly with the rest of the department.** Students often suffer in silence, and a well-connected social graph is critical for detecting and addressing serious problems.

 # TECHNICAL